composify-js/composify/packages/docs/pages/docs/tutorial/expo.md

 ## Wrapping up

+And that's it!
 You now have:

 - A **document store** (currently powered by json-server, but could be a real database later)
 - An **editor** where you can visually compose pages using your own components
 - A **renderer** that turns saved JSX back into real UI

-From here, you could:
+Where to go from here?

 - Replace json-server with a real database
 - Add authentication and user permissions